wp-plugins/404-to-301/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Bug fix.
+* Fixed permission issue on redirect link on plugin activation.

 = 1.0.4 =
 * Bug fix.
-* Fixed conflicts with other plugins.
+* Fixed permission issue on activating along with some security plugins like WordFence.

 = 1.0.3 =
 * Added official support forum.